 The whole thing is IP68 water-resistant, so will be able to survive an accidental dunking, and there’s room on the bottom edge for a speaker, reversible USB-C charging port, and a headphone jack.
 Sorry Apple, Samsung isn’t interested in your cable-free future just yet.

-The UK is getting three colours at launch: Orchid Grey, Midnight Black, and Arctic Silver.
-All three look gorgeous in the flesh, with Gorilla Glass protecting the metal hues underneath.
-Each one glistens in the light, with the black model creating the least amount of shine, but the others helping to hide fingerprints and smudges that little bit better.
+The UK is getting two colours at launch: Orchid Grey and Midnight Black, with more expected to follow.
+Both look gorgeous in the flesh, with Gorilla Glass protecting the metal hues underneath.
+Each one glistens in the light, with the black model creating the least amount of shine, but the Grey helping to hide fingerprints and smudges that little bit better.

 Whichever model you pick, the front of the phone stays black - hiding the sensors and adding to the illusion that the 18.5:9 aspect ratio screen really is filling the whole of the front face.